ashkanfeyzollahi/getlicense/README.md

   --year YEAR           The year of the software's copyright
 ```

+## Features

+1. **License Retrieval:**

+  * Retrieves license templates by name (e.g., mit, gpl3).

+  * Lists available license templates from an online repository.

+2. **Customization:**

+  * Automatically fills in organization, project, and year fields in the license.

+  * Prompts for missing details interactively if not provided through command-line arguments.

+  * Allows setting a custom output file name with the --output option.

+3. **Caching:**

+  * Stores downloaded license templates locally for faster reuse.

+  * Can retrieve license templates in offline mode using cached versions.

+  * Supports skipping caching entirely with a command-line flag.

+  * Lists all locally cached license templates.

 ## Installation

 - You either install it from `pypi` using `pip`: